alttch/eva3/doc/notifiers.rst

 JSON notifier send POST request to specified URI with data:

-* **k** notification key the remote app may use to authorize the sender
+* **k** notification key the remote app may use to authorize the sender (if set)
+* **space** notification space (if set)
 * **subject** event subject
 * **data** event data array

+If notification endpoint accepts only list data, set *method=list* in notifier properties.
+In this case, all above fields are included in each notification data row.

-Your application must respond with JSON if the event has been processed
+Your application must respond with JSON if the event has been processed successfully (if empty response body is received, request is considered as successful):
-successfully:

 .. code-block:: json